dougmassay/kindleimport-sigil-plugin/README.md

 KindleImport (A Sigil Plugin)
 ============

-A Sigil plugin based on/wrapped around the KindleUnpack software.
+Open KindleBooks in Sigil

-(python based software to unpack Amazon / Kindlegen generated ebooks)
+A Sigil plugin based on/wrapped around the KindleUnpack software (Python based software to unpack Amazon / Kindlegen generated ebooks).

 Links
 =====